lrdiv/is-it-purple/README.md

 ```

 ### Note:
-Hex codes should be a string prepended with the hash / hashtag / pound sign / whatever.
+The `isPurple` function can accept the following inputs:
+- A string containing a hex code prepended with `#`, eg: "#816687"
+- A string containing a hex code not prepended with `#`, eg: "816687"
+- A string containing comma-separated RGB values, eg: "129, 102, 135"
+- An array containing RGB values, eg: [129, 102, 135]

 ### TODO:
-- Better validation of hex codes.
-Accept 3 character strings.
-Accept strings with or without hash.
+- Accept 3 character strings.
-- Better error handling.
-- Support check by array of rgb values.